-userName Use this first parameter of the --getUuid option to specify the name associated with the identity type.
+IdentityName Use this first parameter of the --getUuid option to specify the name associated with the identity type (user, role, or group name).
 The identity type is represented in this example as the IdType parameter.
-Therefore, if the identity type is for a user, this userName parameter would be the name of that user.
+Therefore, if the identity type is for a user, this IdentityName parameter would be the name of that user.